 Biography

 Alongside her practice, she has launched a knitwear brand, Silly Hands, selling knit and crochet patterns and one-of-a-kind pieces on her website and social media platforms.
-She has also collaborated with a physical store in Shoreditch, curating a specific collection.

 She now lives and works in London and Lugano, focusing on her artistic career.